COMBINE-lab/salmon/getting_started/index.md

 **Obtaining sequencing data

 In addition to the *index*, salmon obviously requires the RNA-seq reads from the experiment to perform quantification.
 In this tutorial, we'll be analyzing data from [this 4-condition experiment](https://www.ebi.ac.uk/ena/data/view/DRP001761) [accession PRJDB2508].
 You can use the following shell script to obtain the raw data and place the corresponding read files in the proper locations.
-Here, we're simply placing the left and right reads for each sample in a directory labeled with that sample's ID (i.e. `DRR016125_1.fastq.gz` and `DRR016125_2.fastq.gz` go in a folder called `DRR016125`).
+Here, we're simply placing all of the data in a directory called `data`, and the left and right reads for each sample in a sub-directory labeled with that sample's ID (i.e. `DRR016125_1.fastq.gz` and `DRR016125_2.fastq.gz` go in a folder called `data/DRR016125`).

 ```
 #!/bin/bash